msaari/relevanssi/readme.txt

 == Changelog ==
 = 4.13.2 =
 * New feature: This version makes Avada Live Search use Relevanssi.
+* Minor fix: Elementor library searches are not broken anymore when Relevanssi is enabled in admin.

 = 4.13.1 =
 * New feature: Adds compatibility for WP-Members plugin, preventing blocked posts from showing up in the search results.